alexhaydock/BoringNginx/README.md

 ```

 ### Running Without Root
-You can lock down this container and run without root and dropping all capabilities by using the `--user` and `--cap-drop=ALL` arguments:
+You can lock down this container and run without root and dropping all capabilities by using the `--user` and `--cap-drop=ALL` arguments.

+For this example to work, your config file should instruct Nginx to listen on port `8080` inside the container:
 ```
-docker run --rm -it -p 80:8080 --user 6666 --cap-drop=ALL registry.gitlab.com/alexhaydock/boringnginx
+docker run --rm -it -p "80:8080/tcp" --user 6666 --cap-drop=ALL -v /path/to/nginx.conf:/etc/nginx.conf:ro registry.gitlab.com/alexhaydock/boringnginx:$(uname -m)
 ```

 You will need to make sure that the UID you pick matches the one you have set as the `NGINX_ID` in the `Dockerfile`, and that any configs which you mount into the container are owned by this UID (it does not need to exist on the host system).

-If you are running rootless like this, you will also want to ensure that the `nginx.conf` does not attempt to listen on any ports below `1000` (you can still listen on `:80` and `:443` externally since the Docker daemon runs as root and can handle this - Nginx does not need to).
+If you are running rootless like this, you will also want to ensure that the `nginx.conf` does not try to listen on any ports below `1000` (you can still listen on `:80` and `:443` externally since the Docker daemon runs as root and can handle this - Nginx does not need to).